jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 However, I violated a major part of TDD.
 I didn’t refactor too much.
 I cleaned the code a bit, but for the most part I just worked toward getting the right answer. _Mea culpa.
 Mea culpa.
 Mea maxima culpa._

 Here’s the code that calculates the perimeter and area.
-I should have known I was going to have issues when the parameter type is `Map<String, List<Set<Position>>> crops`:
+I should have known I was going to have issues when the parameter type is `Map<String, List<Set<Position>>>`:
 ```java
     private int getResources(Map<String, List<Set<Position>>> crops) {
         int resources = 0;